Snow

 - large copper wire

-Then you would also need:
+Then you also need:

 - lugs, ferrules, ring terminals